MarkBuskbjerg/ta11y/README.md

 I found a lot of inspiration from other open starter packs on 11ty.dev.
 Special thanks to [Skeleventy](https://github.com/josephdyer/skeleventy) and [Ta11ls](https://github.com/danfascia/tai11s).
 A lot of my structure is inspired by those starters.

+I try have it setup with a nice and simple starter design.
+But my main focus is to implement more technical parts like easy draft, scheduled post and navigation functionality.

 ## Features

 -   Get started with a simple build process.